rohini-raja/practice/README.md

 4. Two Sum - Leetcode

 5.Reverse a string - Leetcode

 6.Plus one - Leetcode

 7.3Sum - Leetcode

+8.Maximum consecutive ones - Leetcode

+9.Squares of a sorted array - Leetcode

+10.Find numbers with even number of digits - Leetcode